hmhauter/mlops_exam_project/README.md

 # Project Goal

-The primary objective of this project is to develop a deep learning-based artificial intelligence model for classifying various types of sports images.
+The primary objective of this project is to develop Machine Learning operations project for a deep learning-based artificial intelligence model that classifies various types of sports images.
 The model will be given a sports related image and it will output the name of the sports it’s related to.
+The purpose is to use different number of coding practices to organization, scale, monitor and deploy the machine learning model in a production setting that are learned throughout the course.

 ## Frameworks and Integration